wekan/wedos/README.md

 3. `cd wedos`
 4. `w`

+TODO: How to use FreeDOS version of echo command to not add newline, so text and count of boards to same line?
+It works in Bash, but not in FreeDOS.

 ### Starting Bash version

 Tested at Bash at Ubuntu 23.04.
 Works where Bash, Git and SQLite3 are available.